How to Stop Data Breach At Your Startup?

 Two, vulnerabilities should be patched.
 It takes time and resources.
 And till that happens, the website is open to all kinds of threats.

 Three, bad people are just waiting to launch distributed denial-of-service attacks with these fancy bots and machines that send so much traffic to the website that the server crashes.

 Four, hiring and maintaining a separate security team is a huge responsibility.
 It’s not just about the money, it takes time too, which takes away the focus from key business objectives.

 The ‘Total Application Security’ idea is to overcome all four of these obstacles, at once.
 It packs web application scanning that looks for website vulnerabilities continuously.
 It doesn’t matter if you make application code level changes or update the website frequently, once scanning finds an OWASP weakness or malware injection it will report it immediately.

 Total Application Security also provides a web application firewall that blocks exploitations.
-In simpler words, it prevents attacks from hackers that use OWASP vulnerabilities or malware on your website with the help of dedicated security expert team that monitors and analyzes traffic and attack vectors continuously to improve your security model accordingly.
+In simpler words, it prevents attacks from hackers that use OWASP vulnerabilities or malware on your website with the help of a dedicated security expert team that monitors and analyzes traffic and attack vectors continuously to improve your security model accordingly.